 Focus Modes Within Digital Cameras

-All 3 of those will be addressed here.
+All three of those will be addressed here.

 With manual focus, your camera stays out of your focus equation and you also, the photographer, make each of the decisions regarding this.

 This is conducted by setting different buttons or actually utilizing an attached focusing ring that rotates on your camera lens.

 For people who like to have complete creative control of the finished product, this is actually the best focus mode.

 In single auto focus mode, your camera automatically focuses whenever you press the shutter button either every one of the way right down to shoot a photo or midway down to lock the target.

 This mode is helpful when shooting static objects.